weibo053/smallpop3/README.md

 # smallpop3
-A cut down pop3 server for use in teaching protocols
+A cut down pop3 server for use in teaching protocols Thanks for Dr Alun Moon for implementing this project.

 ## Installation
 You will need to download the source files and build the server.